Home › Methodology

 For filings on or after June 8, 1995: filing date + 20 years.
 For earlier filings, the later of grant date + 17 years or filing date + 20 years (the transitional rule from the GATT/TRIPS-era change to US patent term).
 If a filing date was unavailable, we fall back to grant date + 17 years (pre-1995 grants) or + 20 years (later grants).

-Specifically, this estimate does not know about: patent-term adjustments (PTA) for examination delay, patent-term extensions (PTE, common for pharmaceuticals, rare in this corpus), or terminal disclaimers that can shorten a term to match a related patent.
+Specifically, this raw estimate does not know about: patent-term adjustments (PTA) for examination delay, patent-term extensions (PTE, common for pharmaceuticals, rare in this corpus), or terminal disclaimers that can shorten a term to match a related patent.
 Real expiry can differ from our estimate in either direction.
-Always confirm against USPTO's Patent Term Calculator or PAIR before relying on a specific date for anything consequential.
+Always confirm against USPTO's Patent Term Calculator or Patent Center before relying on a specific date for anything consequential.

 Status categories